mesquitamv/nameko-devex/epinio/README.md

 make load-clipboard-backend
 ```

-This command will call app API to post random values on MongoDB
+This command will call app API to post random values on MongoDB.

-To check if load executed with success you can access clipboard endpoint again:
+To check if app load executed with success you can access clipboard endpoint again:

 ```bash
 curl -X GET https://clipboard.172.26.0.2.omg.howdoi.website/clipboard --insecure
 ```